pivotal-cf/pivotal-ui/README.md

 ## Developer Notes

-If you intend to push code for pivotal ui itself, there are a few things you'll need to do.
+If you intend to build pivotal ui itself, there are a few things you'll need to do.

 ### Install Tools (in order)